 Once you’ve identified your leak either by a low fluid level or visual inspection, the next question is: How much will this cost to fix?
 If you let your transmission operate with a low fluid level, it will cause it to start shifting hard, but eventually will cause permanent damage and could cost thousands to replace.

 The best way to prevent these high repair costs, and avoid having to add transmission fluid every few days to your vehicle is to use BlueDevil Transmission Sealer.
 BlueDevil Transmission sealer is added directly to your automatic transmission with no need to do a fluid change.
 Just add BlueDevil Transmission Sealer and it will work as you drive to seal your leak.
 As you drive, Transmission Sealer will be absorbed into the worn out seals and gaskets in your transmission restoring them to their original size and sealing properties.
-You can purchase BlueDevil Transmission Sealer at http://bit.ly/16JIVMM or find it at your local parts
+You can purchase BlueDevil Transmission Sealer from the manufacturer here: Transmission Sealer, or find it at your local parts stores like:

 - Bennett Auto Supply

 - Prime Automotive